shiv-malik/DataStructureTypes/README.md

   2. remove: removes from container
   3. find (not in Stacks/Queues): depending on implementation, either returns reference, index, or boolean value

+Testing:
+All containers were emperically tested and analyzed to determine time complexity and memory usage.

 All code is in designated branches for each container/algorithm.